robertorosero/pyhtonmig/Doc/reference/expressions.rst

 .. [#] While comparisons between strings make sense at the byte level, they may be counter-intuitive to users.
 For example, the strings ``"\u00C7"`` and ``"\u0327\u0043"`` compare differently, even though they both represent the same unicode character (LATIN CAPTITAL LETTER C WITH CEDILLA).
+To compare strings in a human recognizable way, compare using :func:`unicodedata.normalize`.

 .. [#] The implementation computes this efficiently, without constructing lists or sorting.